Returns and jumps

 continue proceeds to the next iteration of that loop.

-return s allow us to return from an outer function.
+returns allow us to return from an outer function.
 The most important use case is returning from a lambda expression.
-Recall that when we write this:
+Recall that when we write the following, the

 Now, it returns only from the lambda expression.
-Oftentimes it is more convenient to use implicit labels: such a label has the same name as the function to which the lambda is passed.
+Often it is more convenient to use implicit labels, because such a label has the same name as the function to which the lambda is passed.

 Alternatively, you can replace the lambda expression with an anonymous function.
 A

 return statement in an anonymous function will return from the anonymous function itself.

 Note that the use of local returns in the previous three examples is similar to the use of

 break, but it can be simulated by adding another nesting lambda and non-locally returning from it:

 When returning a value, the parser gives preference to the qualified return: